Open-Transactions/Moneychanger/README.md

 Moneychanger
 ============

-A QT/C++ client for Open-Transactions.
+An intutive QT/C++ system tray client for Open-Transactions.